 - What type of access does the property have?
-Ideally, your land should accessible via a road.
+Ideally, your land should be accessible via a road.
 However, if it’s not, you will need to ensure the proper easements are in place so that you may transverse another’s property to get to yours.

 - Does the property have a clear title?
 Liens and other encumbrances can cause a big headache if they aren’t dealt with before closing.

 - Zoning.
-Sure your land might be zoned residential today, but what if there is a zoning change planned for the future?
+Sure, your land might be zoned residential today, but what if there is a zoning change planned for the future?
 Make sure you know of any potential zoning changes so you don’t get stuck with land you can’t use.

 - What are comparable properties selling for?
 Do not go by what they are listed at, but rather the actual sales prices of some comparable lots.

 - Covenants are basically the rules of the land.
 If you want to have a small farm, the rules might say you cannot.
 Or if you want to build a three-story home, you might not be able to.
-Make sure you understand all the rules placed upon the land by local authorities.
+Make sure you understand all the rules placed on the land by the local authorities.